Pangbourne

-Pangbourne is a village and civil parish on the River Thames in Berkshire, England.
-Pangbourne has its own shops, schools, a railway station on the Great Western main line and a village hall.
+Pangbourne is a village and civil parish on the River Thames in the West Berkshire unitary area of the county of Berkshire, England.
+Pangbourne has shops, churches, schools and a village hall.
 Outside its grouped developed area is an independent school, Pangbourne College.

+Toponymy

+Pangbourne's name is recorded from 844 as Old English Pegingaburnan (dative case), which means "the stream of the people of [a man called] Pǣga".